'The Voice' Finale: Watch the Top 5 Perform!

 Selena Gomez Gives Insight Into ‘Worst Possible Heartbreak’ and …

-The Voice season 22 finale is finally here -- and it's time to vote for your favorite singer to win it all!
+The Voice season 22 finale is finally here -- will your favorite singer win it all?

-On Monday, each of the Top 5 singers will tale the stage for their final performances of the season, in the hopes of winning America's vote and being crowned the season 22 champion on Tuesday's two-hour finale.
+On Monday, each of the Top 5 competitors took the stage for their final solo performances of the season, in the hopes of winning America's vote and being crowned the season 22 champion on Tuesday's two-hour finale.
 Coaches Blake Shelton, Gwen Stefani, John Legend and Camila Cabello are able to offer critiques during the live shows, but this season's champion will be determined by the viewers.

+On Tuesday, the Top 5 will perform alongside their coaches, before host Carson Daly announces the season 22 champion.

-Fans can vote for their favorite artist, starting Monday night at 5 p.m.
+Fans could vote for their favorite artist, starting Monday night at 5 p.m.
 PT/8 p.m.
 ET, by using The Voice's official app, or voting online at NBC.com/VoiceVote.
 (Voting is open until Tuesday morning at 4 a.m.
 PT/7 a.m.
 ET.)
-The season 22 champion will be announced on Tuesday's star-studded live results show!

 When ET caught up with the coaches ahead of season 22, John admitted that "everybody's got really good team members" this season, making for some "tough" competition.
 However, he and Gwen -- who returned to the show for the first time since she and Blake tied the knot -- agreed that they were working hard to make sure "The Cowboy" doesn't get to add another trophy to his mantel.